void

 Demography

-According to the 1910 census Poděbrady had 5,675 inhabitants of which 5,640 (99 per cent) reported that they used Czech in their daily speech.
+According to the 1910 census, Poděbrady had 5,675 inhabitants, of whom 5,640 (99 per cent) reported using Czech as their everyday language.
 The judicial district was okres Poděbrady, administratively it reported to hejtmanství Poděbrady.

 Source:Seznam míst v království Českém(1913)